 File under lost artists from the early ’70s.
 Parallelograms, the 1970 debut release by Singer-songwriter Linda Perhacs, is an album steeped in the tradition of CSNY and Joni Mitchell but with a singularly unique approach to vocal layering.
-It remained a sort of Harper Lee one-off until, like the famed author, she returned for a sequel some four decades later.
-But first the back story of this geometric-titled masterpiece.
+This geometric-titled masterpiece existed as a sort of Harper Lee one-off until, like the famed author, she returned for a sequel some four decades later.

 In the late 1960s, Perhacs (née Arnold) worked as a dental hygienist at an office on Rodeo Drive in Beverly Hills.
 One of her regular patients was film composer and music producer Leonard Rosenman, notable for his work on Rebel Without a Cause and Barry Lyndon.
 As they got to know each other, he asked what else she did besides cleaning teeth.
 She mentioned songwriting, which piqued his interest.
 After hearing her demo, Rosenman got her signed to Kapp Records.